 Do you want to take a vacation, but feel like you don’t have the funds to make it happen?
 You may have many more options than you think.
 There are a multitude of ways to save money on a wonderful trip: Going on a group vacation with friends or family can trim costs exponentially, and procuring affordable accommodations, such as at a hostel, can save you hundreds.
-And if you can plan your trip well in advance, you can set up a vacation fund with a high yield savings account from UFB Direct.
+And if you can plan your trip well in advance, you can set up a vacation fund with a high yield Savings Builder account from CIT Bank.

 Another popular way to travel and stay on a budget would be to go camping.
 If you’re not all that into tent camping, you can rent an RV from Outdoorsy.com.

 These are all great ideas to save money on any vacation, whether you’re planning to go to Disney World with the kids, or taking a romantic vacation to Hawaii.
 However, if you’re more flexible, you could simply choose a destination known as much for its affordability as it is for its array of attractions.
 Consider the 10 best budget cities in the U.S., and you may be able to take a trip well within your means.

 While 3 million tourists annually visit the Alamo each year, there is more to San Antonio than its history.
 Infused with Mexican culture, San Antonio is famous for its Tex-Mex cuisine, fiestas, and marketplaces.
 And with the city’s recent expansion of one of their most popular attractions, the River Walk, there is no better time to visit and get great deals.